Here’s an interesting question: “What mortgage has the best interest rate?”

 Short-Term Mortgages Like the 15-Year Fixed Are the Best Deal

-If you’ve got plenty of money and actually want to pay off your mortgage early, a 15-year fixed will be the best deal, as you’ll get the lowest, fixed rate available.
+If you’ve got plenty of money and actually want to pay off your mortgage early, a 15-year fixed will be the best deal.
 And as noted, a 10-year fixed can be even cheaper.

 The shorter term also means less interest will be paid to the lender.
 The downside is the higher monthly payment, something not every homeowner can afford.

-As a rule of thumb, when interest rates are low, it makes sense to lock in a fixed rate, especially if the ARM discount isn’t a lot.
+As a rule of thumb, when interest rates are low, it makes sense to lock in a fixed rate, especially if the ARM discount isn’t big.

 Conversely, if interest rates are high, taking the initial discount with an ARM may make sense.